ansible/ansible/docsite/latest/rst/playbooks.rst

 - If roles/x/tasks/main.yml exists, tasks listed therein will be added to the play
 - If roles/x/handlers/main.yml exists, handlers listed therein will be added to the play
 - If roles/x/vars/main.yml exists, variables listed therein will be added to the play
-- If roles/x/meta/main.yml exists, any role dependencies listed therein will be added to the list of roles
+- If roles/x/meta/main.yml exists, any role dependencies listed therein will be added to the list of roles (1.3 and later)
 - Any copy tasks can reference files in roles/x/files/ without having to path them relatively or absolutely
 - Any script tasks can reference scripts in roles/x/files/ without having to path them relatively or absolutely
 - Any template tasks can reference files in roles/x/templates/ without having to path them relatively or absolutely